QUT is committed to protecting the personal information of all our staff and members of the QUT community.

 • superannuation benefits.

-Unless a disclosure is authorised by a particular law or otherwise permitted by the Information Privacy Act 2009, QUT will obtain your agreement before disclosing your information to a third party.
+QUT will obtain your consent before disclosing your information to a third party unless a disclosure is authorised by a particular law or otherwise permitted by the Information Privacy Act 2009.

 Protecting your privacy

-QUT’s information privacy policy (MOPP F/6.2) provides applicants information on how the university is managing their personal information according to the Information Privacy Act 2009 (Qld) and other relevant privacy laws, this includes a privacy complaints policy and ways to access personal information, check it is accurate and that it is being used for an appropriate purpose.
+QUT’s Information Privacy policy provides applicants information on how the university is managing their personal information according to the Information Privacy Act 2009 (Qld) and other relevant privacy laws, this includes a privacy complaints policy and ways to access personal information, check it is accurate and that it is being used for an appropriate purpose.